mattbierner/blog.mattbierner.com/_posts/2014-02-23-persistent-hash-tries-in-javavascript.md

 # Updates
 Updates take a hash trie and return a new hash trie with the update applied.
 Like lookup, updates walk a path of internal nodes until finding a leaf.
-But instead of returning a value, updates edit the Leaf and then reconstruct all node on the path back to the root in reverse order.
+But instead of returning a value, updates edit the Leaf and then reconstruct all nodes on the path back to the root in reverse order.

-Rather than use separate routines to edit, insert, and delete nodes, a single `alter` function will handle everything. `alter` takes a `shift`, function `f` which maps the current node value to a new node value, target hash `h`, traget key `k`, and node `n`.
+Rather than use separate routines to edit, insert, and delete nodes, a single `alter` function will handle everything. `alter` takes a `shift`, function `f` which maps the current node value to a new node value, target hash `h`, target key `k`, and node `n`.

 ```js
 var alter = \shift f h k n ->